Innerviews - Music Without Borders

 I don't think people quite understand that.
 The reason the end consumer gets what he gets is because of financial reasons—good, bad or indifferent.
 It might be a good reason or bad reason.
 Musicians are usually embarrassed to talk about money, but I'm not afraid to talk about it at all.

-They had just released and sold a large number of Epitaph—a boxed of set of the very first, 1969 King Crimson and it was a very expensive item.
+They had just released and sold a large number of Epitaph—a box of set of the very first, 1969 King Crimson and it was a very expensive item.
 They sold many thousands of them and failed to pay Discipline because they went bankrupt.
 So, that was unpaid money to Discipline, which is a problem.
 You've got bills and salaries to meet and if the distributor doesn't pay you, you're in real trouble.
 That was a bad time, but we've recovered from it.

 Describe the Discipline philosophy.

-You know, there’s a parallel with the Duke Ellington orchestra when thinking about the buying and selling of these records today.
+You know, there's a parallel with Duke Ellington when thinking about the buying and selling of these records today.
 What King Crimson and Discipline do is look at a different way of doing things.
-The old system of getting a million dollars, then having the record company screaming at you to make a hit record and then going on tour for five years is really a nightmare for musicians—this rock and roll style of album, tour, hit, recovery is a structure set-up that benefits the record label and not the musicians at all.
+The old system of getting a million dollars, then having the record company screaming at you to make a hit record and then going on tour for five years is really a nightmare for musicians—this rock and roll style of album, tour, hit, recovery is a structural set-up that benefits the record label and not the musicians at all.
 The musicians simply lose all creativity, tend to be permanently exhausted and end up loathing music.
 The idea of trying to detach the record from the endless tour and the hit problem is a good one.
-It’s much more like the older jazz orchestras in a way.
-I presume the fans of the Duke Ellington Orchestra didn’t necessarily always buy that orchestra’s latest release.
+It's much more like the older jazz orchestras in a way.
+I presume the fans of the Duke Ellington Orchestra didn't necessarily always buy that orchestra's latest release.
 They may have bought an earlier one.
 They might not have bought one at all.
 You see what I'm saying?

-Absolutely.
 I don't think any of us know how many records the Duke Ellington Orchestra released or sold.
 You didn't necessarily have to have the latest one.
 It was less organized and there was less merchandise value.
 King Crimson also has a long recorded history and listeners have to fit the bits of the puzzle together themselves.
-I think that’s quite nice—that a 1973 record should come out after a 1986 record.
+I think that's quite nice—that a 1973 record should come out after a 1986 record.
 That amuses me.
 I like that.

 Yes, I agree—too much recycling in my view.
 Again, I'm not the chief of the organization.
 Robert Fripp is.
 I don't wish to speak for him.
 And there is a double-edged sword to this.
 The more you clutter the place up with old releases, the less room there is in general for new releases and on the whole, a band has to look ahead.
 But then there's the problem of the other countries that make records and don't pay you for them and those are called bootlegs.
 There’s the idea that maybe you'd release an official bootleg of your own and the royalties would flow back to you rather than the guy on the street who made the record.
 And you would offer that bootleg with guaranteed quality sound, proper liner notes and the whole thing in general would be a much better deal than the horrible, little shitty cassette that was recorded at the concert.
 So, the idea of averting bootlegs by doing them yourself has something going for it.
 But something like B’Boom, the bootleg that came from Argentina directly from the recording desk that King Crimson certified and put out there, could backfire and clog up the system because it seems like just another concert recorded with some different tunes and so forth.
 I think in general, the sheer weight of material will slow up in a year or two—the reason being that the '70s, '80s and '90s King Crimsons will be fairly documented by that time.
 There will really be nothing else left that would have a logical case for being released as an album.